 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-Principally, Rule 12.20 states that “Homeopathic medicinal products must be registered in the UK.
+Rule 12.20 of the CAP Code states that “Homeopathic medicinal products must be registered in the UK.
 Any product information given in the marketing communication should be confined to what appears on the label.
 Marketing communications must include a warning to consult a doctor if symptoms persist.
 Marketing communications for an unlicensed product must not make a medicinal or therapeutic claim or refer to an ailment unless authorised by the MHRA to do so.”

 See ‘Therapies: Homeopathy’.